What is a life insurance annuity?

 There are two types of life insurance annuities based on how long the beneficiary agrees to receive annuity payments:

-Most people choose a lump-sum life insurance payout because it comes with no taxes and they need the financial support.
+Most people choose a lump-sum life insurance payout because it comes with no taxes and offers immediate financial support.
 But a beneficiary may consider choosing an annuity in the following scenarios.

 • They have fewer expenses.
 If they don’t need the death benefit to cover debts or end-of-life expenses the deceased left behind, they might prefer incremental payments.